covidatlas/coronadatascraper/README.md

 ## Contributing

 Contributions for any place in the world are welcome.
+See the [community-curated list of verified data sources](https://docs.google.com/spreadsheets/d/1T2cSvWvUvurnOuNFj2AMPGLpuR2yVs3-jdd_urfWU4c/edit#gid=0) to find a new datasource to add, and be sure to update the "Scraped?" column when you do.

 Write clean and clear code, and please ensure to follow the criteria below for sources.
 Send a pull request with your scraper, and be sure to run the scraper first with the instructions above to make sure the data is valid.

 It's a tough challenge to write scrapers that will work when websites are inevitably updated.
 Here are some tips: